This Creamy Chicken Pot Pie Soup is made without canned soup from scratch using simple ingredients I bet you already have in your pantry!

 Don’t omit the nutmeg, though, it really makes this dish sing!
 If you need more reassurance, check out the dozens of comments below and on Pinterest!

-Ingredients and Tools Needed to Make Pot Pie Soup?
+Ingredients and Tools Needed to Make creamy chicken Pot Pie Soup

 Ingredients: